 The Department of Jewish Studies at the University of Haifa is excited to introduce a new international Jewish Studies MA program in Jewish history, philosophy and thought.
-The course offers a comprehensive combination of Judaic studies that weaves together Biblical and Talmudic Studies, Jewish History, Philosophy and Mysticism.
-The course’s focus extends from the Biblical to Modern era, and is taught by experts in the fields of Biblical studies, the Dead Sea Scrolls, Early and Late Antiquity, the Middle Ages, early Modern and Modern Jewish History and Thought.
+The course offers a comprehensive combination of Judaic studies that weaves together Biblical and Talmudic Studies, Jewish History, Philosophy, and Mysticism.
+The course’s focus extends from the Biblical to Modern era, and is taught by experts in the fields of Biblical studies, the Dead Sea Scrolls, Early and Late Antiquity, the Middle Ages, Early Modern and Modern Jewish History and Thought.
 Our parallel Hebrew-language program draws over two-hundred students annually and we are now happy to be able to offer it to students from around the world.

 What you will study

 The year-long program will be taught over three semesters and includes a final examination.
-The courses are split according to three chronological groups: the Biblical period, Antiquity (the Rabbinic period); and the Medieval to Modern period.
-In order to obtain a master’s degree the student will need to accumulate 36 credits over three consecutive semesters.
+The courses are split according to three chronological groups: the Biblical period, Antiquity (the Rabbinic period); and the Medieval to the Modern period.
+In order to obtain a master’s degree, the student will need to accumulate 36 credits over three consecutive semesters.
 The credits may be made up from any of the three groups of his/her choice and include the following fields of study:

 - Biblical Studies

 - Dead Sea Scrolls